-These units are approved for installation in residential applications.
-Residential applications are defined as installations for heating non-living spaces that are attached to, adjacent to or part of a structure that contains space for family living quarters.
-For installation in a residential garage, unit must be installed so that burners and ignition source are located no less than 18" (457mm) above floor.
+These units are approved for residential garage or non-confined living space applications.
+For installation in a residential garage or non-confined living space, unit must be installed so that burners and ignition source are located no less than 18" (457mm) above floor.
 Heater must be located or protected to avoid physical damage by vehicles.
 Refer to the current edition of CSA-B149 for installation compliance codes.

+In a confined area, the heater must be installed in accordance with the current edition of CSA-B149 installation compliance codes.
 Be sure to check with local codes and ordinances for additional requirements.